gavvahar/clonenames/README.md

 ## Acknowledgements
 * Obviously Czech Games for the original game idea
-* u/professorfart7933 for the suggesting the name "Clonenames"!
+* u/professorfart7933 for suggesting the name "Clonenames"!